kookkui/SoloRPGs/SoloRPGs/Riftbreakers - Second Edition/Aurielle Journal.md

 PC Agility check (31) `d100 = 85` Failed

-3 Damage - 4 Armor = 0 Damage to Aurielle
+3 Damage - 4 Armor = 0 Damage to Azel

 **Nature's Fury**: The Spirit Bear unleashes the fury of the forest, causing trees and rocks to come to life and attack its target.
 The target must pass an Agility check or suffer D6+1 Bludgeoning damage and become Restrained for 2 rounds by roots and vines.